web-infra-dev/rsbuild/packages/document/docs/en/config/tools/webpackChain.md

 This method is usually used when you need to reuse the same dependency with the builder.

 :::tip
-Builder built-in dependencies are subject to change with version iterations, e.g. generate large version break changes.
+Rsbuild built-in dependencies are subject to change with version iterations, e.g. generate large version break changes.
 Please avoid using this API if it is not necessary.
 :::

 ```js